luckylinux/supermicro-fan-control/README.md

 ```
 cd supermicro-fan-control
 ```
+## Preferred (use Python in venv)
 Run the Setup:
 ```
 ./setup.sh
 ```

+## Manual (use Binary Packages)
+You can grab a `onefile` Package built using `nuitka` from the Releases Section.

+You however need to Manually setup everything else, including:
+- `systemd` Service
+- Configuration Files in `/etc/supermicro-fan-control`

 # Enable the Beep Module for early Warnings
 Load the Kernel Module: